betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart1.md

 performance metrics with an early model of the IBM 360.
 Both systems were released in 1966, the same year initial designs of the first massively parallel computer, ILLIAC IV,<sup>[30]</sup> were completed.
-Costing nearly $5 billion to develop, 20% of the entire Apollo budget, the IBM 360 was a big gamble and even bigger success for IBM.<sup>[48]</sup> We also include a row for comparison with IBM’s newest AC922<sup>[45]</sup> based systems (Summit<sup>[28]</sup> / Sierra<sup>[42]</sup>).
+Costing nearly $5 billion to develop, 20% of the entire Apollo budget, IBM's System 360 was a big gamble and even bigger success.<sup>[48]</sup> In the table below, we also include a row for comparison with IBM’s newest AC922<sup>[45]</sup> based systems (Summit<sup>[28]</sup> / Sierra<sup>[42]</sup>).

 <br>